go-rod/go-rod.github.io/javascript-runtime.md

 The `Page.Evaluate` method will execute the function if its outmost is a function definition.

-For example, the `test` function below will be executed immediately, it will not be treated as an function definition:
+For example, the `test` function below will be executed immediately, it will not be treated as a function definition:

 ```go
 page.MustEval(`function test() { alert('ok') }`)